RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 <picture-wrapper file-name="screen-shots/ml_net_simple_regression_scatter_plot" alt-text="A chart showing a scatter plot of the training data."></picture-wrapper>

 Now at last we can create the pipeline which will allow us to train the model.
-A big difference here is the algorithm used to train the model.
-Where Python had the aptly named LinearRegression() class to handle this detail, we have a different experience with ML.NET.
+A big difference here is the algorithm used.
+Where Python had the aptly named LinearRegression() class to handle this, we have a different experience with ML.NET.
 We are confronted with a bunch of confusingly named choices.
 For this, I chose to use the mlnet command line tool to analyze the dataset and and select the appropriate algorithm for me.
 This time it chose the `Ols()` algorithm.
 The command line tool does print comparitive metrics for each algorithm tested so you can view for yourself why it selected whichever algorithm it did.

+I go over the command line tool a bit more in [this post.](/blog/take-a-look-at-mlnet)

 Also, unlike Python, you still have to define features even for this simple case in ML.NET.